 Also below is the third party laboratory test showing levels of Calcium, Copper, Iron, Magnesium, Manganese, Phosphorus, Potassium, Sodium and Zinc in the current batch.

 Additional third party laboratory tests for the current batch viewable below include the microbiological certificate of analysis, heavy metal content and aluminium content.

 Aluminium content of some shilajit has been a contentious issue, and should be tested by a third party laboratory for every batch.
-One serving (0.25g) of PlantPills Shilajit contains the same amount of aluminium as two slices of bread, or two chicken breasts, or 50 grams of pasta, or 5 grams of chocolate [70,71,72].
+One serving (0.25g) of PlantPills Shilajit contains less aluminium than a slice of bread, or a chicken breast, or 25 grams of pasta, or 2.5 grams of chocolate [70,71,72].

 These tests verify that PlantPills Shilajit is authentic, high quality, and safe for human consumption.

 Pack sizes are 100 grams, 200 grams, 500 grams, 1 kilogram, 2 kilograms and 10 kilograms.

 Different pack sizes are selectable in the basket.